|Khahtee V. Turner|

-In addition to teaching, Stefan is also a folk musician, ravenous gardener, novice chef, and avid cyclist.
+In addition to teaching, Stefan is also a folk musician, ravenous gardener, novice chef, and budding naturalist.
+This year, Stefan became certified in Wilderness First Aid and is excited at more opportunities to provide medical services and care to the wider community.
 He challenges himself to see the world up close and make a friend of new experiences.
-Last summer Stefan even rode his bike all the way from Brooklyn to Montreal!

-He is deeply humbled to continue his teaching relationship with Studio Creative Play and all the magic it brings and will see you all in the fall!
+He is deeply humbled to continue his teaching relationship with Studio Creative Play and all the magic it brings!